-Before applying to Toronto Metropolitan University’s IEEQB program, you must first apply to PEO for a Professional Engineer (PEng) licence in accordance with PEO's Licensing Guide and Application for Licence, external link.
+Before applying to Toronto Metropolitan University’s IEEQB program, you must first apply to PEO for a Professional Engineer (PEng) licence in accordance with PEO's Licensing Guide for Application for Licence (external link) .
 Your application will be reviewed by the PEO's academic requirements committee to determine whether you have met the academic requirements prescribed for licensure.

 If you do not meet the academic requirements, PEO will give you the option to write exams to demonstrate that you have the equivalent knowledge.
 You may then present PEO's confirmatory examination program letter to Toronto Metropolitan University for consideration and enrolment in the IEEQB Program.

 To apply, submit the following documents to the IEEQB program office at firstname.lastname@example.org (see deadlines below):

 - (google form) IEEQB Program Application Form (external link) (please be advised that applications sent by mail will not be processed).

 - The PEO's academic requirements committee review letter and the confirmatory examination program requirements letter (copies are acceptable)

 - Original transcript and graduation document for your bachelor of engineering degree (copies are acceptable)

 As an IEEQB program participant, you may choose to start your personalized plan of study in the fall, winter, or spring/summer semesters.
 The deadlines to submit the application package (i.e., application form and supporting documents) are March 15 for the spring/summer semester, July 15 for the fall semester, and November 15 for the winter semester.